diejuse/chroot_Maemo-leste_on_Android/README.md

     -     dpkg -r --force-depends theme-default-settings-mr0
 14.     apt --fix-broken install
 15. Type: Yes, do as I say!
-16.     apt update -y ; apt upgrade -y
+16.     apt update -y ; apt upgrade -y Remove the old Desktop Command Execution widget (if exist) and add the new script:
+   3. Remove the old Desktop Command Execution widget (if exist) and add the new script:
+   3.
 18. It is possible Internet not working after upgrading.
 To solve, again:
     -     echo nameserver 8.8.8.8 > /etc/resolv.conf
 20.     rm -R /etc/apt/sources.list.d